Academic Policy 1405.18

 Nine-month appointed employees should receive summer teaching pay (SUMT) through the BASIS Payroll module.
 Contact the BASIS team for hands-on training.

 Designated cost center numbers for each college are located in the SUMM budgetary unit, which is managed in the Office of the Provost.
 Cost centers with an 11-function code are used to pay those teaching courses.
-Cost centers with a 12-function code pay employees who assist with the course without teaching and those who perform directly related administrative functions.
+Cost centers with a 12-function code pay employees who support the course without teaching and those who perform directly related administrative functions.
 These roles are subject to approval.
 The 16-function code advising cost center numbers are used for summer orientation advising.
-Paid advising must be directly related to summer orientation.
+Paid advising must be directly related to summer orientation and not be part of the employee’s regular duties.

 The current teaching cost centers are: